hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 # Standardize best practices
 - This slide is about **`process optimization`** in service delivery.

-- Terraform Cloud integrates in various forms to enhance existing service delivery models.
+- HCP Terraform integrates in various forms to enhance existing service delivery models.

 **INSTRUCTOR NOTE**: Please do not read the bullets.
 Instead, choose a point that fits your narrative.
 For example:

-1. **CI/CD integration**: Inject automation into your service delivery practice, where Terraform Cloud works alongside your service management requests and fullfilment channels.
+1. **CI/CD integration**: Inject automation into your service delivery practice, where HCP Terraform works alongside your service management requests and fullfilment channels.

 2. **Concurrent runs**: Accelerate delivery and control the rate of deployments; support seasonal, high-intensity service delivery workloads.

 3. **API-driven Operations**: Support an API-first methodology and align with your existing service management practices.
-Terraform Cloud offers multiple API-driven methods to complement the chain of operations in existing automation workflows.
+HCP Terraform offers multiple API-driven methods to complement the chain of operations in existing automation workflows.

-4. **Private datacenter connectivity**: Extend Terraform Cloud features and workflow steps to private networks that include Cloud and traditional datacenter environments.
+4. **Private datacenter connectivity**: Extend HCP Terraform features and workflow steps to private networks that include Cloud and traditional datacenter environments.

 ---
 name: lab-guidance-01